-- (a) Based on harvest volumes determined in subchapter 5.2.4 and using the same volume and biomass equations used to calculate biomass in live trees and estimate baseline onsite carbon stocks, determine the actual standing live tree carbon stocks and standing dead tree carbon stocks harvested from within the project area during the reporting period for the purpose of producing wood products; trees of noncommercial sizes and species are excluded (AC{hv,n} for use in equations C.8 and C.17). - (b) Determine the amount of carbon in standing live and standing dead trees (bole only, excluding bark) that is harvested during the reporting period for the purpose of producing wood products and will remain stored in wood products over 100 years, following the requirements and methods in appendix C; noncommercial sizes and species are excluded.
+- (a) Based on harvest volumes determined in subchapter 5.2.4 and using the same volume and biomass equations used to calculate biomass in live trees and estimate baseline onsite carbon stocks, determine the actual amount of carbon in standing live and standing dead trees (whole tree including belowground biomass and bark) harvested from within the project area during the reporting period for the purpose of producing wood products; trees of noncommercial sizes and species are excluded (AC{hv,n} for use in equations 5.10, C.8, and C.17). - (b) Determine the amount of carbon in standing live and standing dead trees (bole only, excluding bark) that is harvested during the reporting period for the purpose of producing wood products and will remain stored in wood products over 100 years, following the requirements and methods in appendix C; noncommercial sizes and species are excluded.